Infinite Dimensional Multifractal Analysis of the Wiener measure

 belongs to the second Wiener chaos $\mathcal{H}_2(W)$ of $W$.
 To this centered variable, we will apply the hypercontractivity (Nelson) inequality of Wiener chaos.
 We refer to \cite{NourdinPeccati2012} for the Wiener chaos and its hypercontractivity.

-\begin{prop}[Orey exponent of fBm] Let $ B^H $ be a fractional Brownian motion with Hurst parameter $ H \in (0,1)$.
+\begin{proposition}[Orey exponent of fBm] Let $ B^H $ be a fractional Brownian motion with Hurst parameter $ H \in (0,1)$.
 Then

-\end{prop} \begin{proof} The result $B^H \in C_H^-$ on the modulus of continuity of $B^H$ is well known, see \cite{Kahane1985,marcus2006markov}.
+\end{proposition} \begin{proof} The result $B^H \in C_H^-$ on the modulus of continuity of $B^H$ is well known, see \cite{Kahane1985,marcus2006markov}.
 Actually, we have the following precise result, called the sharp uniform modulus of continuity of fBm (L\'evy-type law):

 (see Xiao \cite{Xiao2009}).
 This implies that $B^H$ is a.s. $\alpha$-H\"{o}lder for every $\alpha <H$.
 Then, by using Fact \ref{fact:mod} and the proved fact $B^H\in C_H^-$, we get immediately the lower bound $q^-(B^H)\ge H$ a.s.
-Thus it remain to prove the upper bound $q^+(B^H)\le H$ a.s.
+Thus it remains to prove the upper bound $q^+(B^H)\le H$ a.s.

 Consider the $1/n$-mesh increments

 By the self-similarity and the stationary of increments of $B^H$,

 where $\xi_j:=B^H_{j+1}-B^H_j$ for $0\le j \le n-1$ is a \emph{fractional Gaussian ``noise''}, namely, a centered stationary Gaussian sequence with